danny4you2/knightlogger/README.md

 a basic stable keylogger written for eductional purpose works on windows platforms
 # options:
 - remote access keylogger
-- works in background
+- works in background secretly
-additional functions will be added soon like registery persistence and inject in system proccesses
+ -> additional functions will be added soon like registery persistence and inject in system proccesses
 # compile
 `gcc -o knightlogger.exe knightlogger.cpp -lwsock32`